MrRobz/empress-blog-netlify-cms/README.md

 empress-blog-netlify-cms
 ==============================================================================
-empress-blog-netlify-cms aims to integrat Netlify CMS with empress-blog.
+empress-blog-netlify-cms aims to integrate Netlify CMS with empress-blog.

 [Empress-blog](https://github.com/empress/empress-blog) is a fully-functional, static site implementation of a blog system built on EmberJS.